 10. Achilles Tendinitis

-- Anyone suffering from Achilles tendinitis should begin by reducing the activity levels and stretching and strengthening the calf muscles.
+Anyone suffering from Achilles tendinitis should begin by reducing the activity levels and stretching and strengthening the calf muscles.

 11. Diabetes

-- With diabetes, risk increases with age and patients who have diabetes often experience neuropathy, or decreased sensitivity to pain.
+With diabetes, risk increases with age and patients who have diabetes often experience neuropathy, or decreased sensitivity to pain.

-- Consequently, injuries can go undetected and result in infection and a diabetic ulcer.
+Consequently, injuries can go undetected and result in infection and a diabetic ulcer.
 In addition, poor blood flow and oxygenation to the legs can affect the healing process.
 It is critical that diabetics receive proper care for all aspects of their illness including diabetic neuropathy.
-The doctor may suggest special shoes designed specifically for the diabetic foot.
+The doctor may suggest shoes designed specifically for the diabetic foot.

 12. Nail Fungus

-- Topical creams are not usually recommended simply because they are rarely effective.
+Topical creams are not usually recommended simply because they are rarely effective.
 For diabetics who have a nail fungus, it’s especially important to see a doctor, as a nail fungus can cause serious complications later on if not treated.

 13. Clogged Sweat Glands or Parakeratosis

-- While perspiration is an important skin function that helps regulate body temperature, sweat glands that become clogged can cause problems.
+While perspiration is an important skin function that helps regulate body temperature, sweat glands that become clogged can cause health problems.
 Parakeratosis is a general term applied to different skin conditions that block sweat glands.
 The bumps parakeratosis cause can sometimes be confused with corns, but they are two entirely different problems.

-- The bumps created by this skin condition can make walking and even wearing shoes very painful.
+The bumps created by this skin condition can make walking and even wearing shoes very painful.
 In addition, the lesions can later become cancerous if not treated.
 To treat parakeratosis, certain medications might be prescribed and the lesions excised.
 Managing the problem includes limiting sun exposure, washing your feet thoroughly and regularly and wearing soft, breathable shoes.